Land Area: 160 Acres

 The well at High Plains Homestead is a good producing well that is tested annually per Nebraska restaurant standards.
 In addition, Sand Creek is a viable water way that runs the full length of the property.

 The Owners live on-site in a lovely, cozy home with a gorgeous view overlooking a canyon and Sand Creek, and this home goes along with the town.
-All animals on the property including the bison, and the donkeys, pass with the property as well.
+All animals on the property including the bison, and the donkeys, are also available to purchase.

 The right Buyers, if they intend to continue to operate this wonderful gem of Nebraska tourism, will be buying themselves a home and a thriving, growing business, a lifestyle, and hopefully a new life’s passion as well!
 The area is thick with history, and much of the fame of the operation has grown from the Owner’s flair for storytelling and sharing this history with guests at breakfast, and while grilling up thick steaks over an open-fire grill.
 Those with a passion for the beauty of the badlands and the Old West, who have outgoing personalities, a little charisma, good work ethic, a willingness to learn, and heaps of integrity will easily succeed at carrying on this business.